michelfernandez/cove/site/content/english/career/job-sales-manager-de.md

 ---
-title: Votre carrière au Skribble
+title: Your career at Skribble
-description: Avec Skribble, les processus de signature sont gérés à 100% numériquement, sur la base de la signature électronique qualifiée "SEQ" – la signature électronique qui équivaut à une signature manuscrite, selon la loi suisse et européenne.
+description: With Skribble signature processes are 100% digital, based on the qualified electronic signature “QES” - the e-signature, which is equivalent to your hand-written signature according to Swiss and EU law.
 draft: false
-slug: directeur-des-ventes-de
+slug: career/job-sales-manager-de/
+type: career
 # opengraph image (for facebook and twitter)
 og_image: og/og-career.jpg